htdnug/sports/.github/CONTRIBUTING.md

 ## Pull requests

-Please open all pull requests with a clear title and description against 'dev' branch.
+Please open all pull requests with a clear title and description against 'master' branch.

 Please adhere to the coding guidelines used throughout the project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).